niklaskleinhans/osmfapra/README.md

 ### [Option 2] Use Docker
 #### Requirements
 - docker engine >= 19.03

 #### Build

+Before you start building the Image, make sure you have copied the correct osm.pbf file into the data folder.
+Later you will pass the filename to the container environment
 ```
 docker build -t osm .
 ```

 #### run

 ```
 docker run --name osmfapra -e PBFFILENAME=germany-latest.osm.pbf -p 8080:8080 -p 15672:15672 -p 15673:15673 osm
 ```